-Basic Relationships Between Indoor Air Pollution Sources, Ventilation, and Concentrations
+Relationships Between Indoor Air Pollution Sources, Ventilation, and Concentrations

-Concentration = source strength/ventilation rate.
+Concentration = (source rate - removal rate) / ventilation rate.

 There is a simple mathematical relationship that clearly expresses the most important relationships in indoor air quality.
-Concentration is a function of source strength divided by ventilation.
+The concentration of a pollutant will be function of the sum of all the pollutant source contribution rates minus the sum of all the pollutant removal rates divided by the ventilation rate.
+The simplest form of this relationship states that concentration is a function of source strength divided by ventilation rate without accounting for outdoor sources nor for removal by sinks or indoor air chemistry.
 There are many types of contaminant removal mechanisms including filtration and air cleaning, deposition on surfaces, and chemical transformation.
 But the most important concepts are embodied in the simple relationship between source strength, ventilation, and concentration (7-9).

-This relationship is expressed in equation 1.
+This relationship is expressed in equation 1: